 Buy all the necessary supplies ahead of time.

-Stock up with some appropriate dog chews, treats and toys.
-Your new dog might not be much of a chewer, but it’s best to provide her with some appropriate chewing options just in case.
-You’ll also want her to have something to do when she’s left alone in his kennel.
+Stock up with some appropriate dog treats, treats and toys.
+Your new dog might not be much of a chewer, but it's best to provide them with some appropriate chewing options just in case.
+You'll also want them to have something to do when they're left alone in their kennel.

 Purchase a collar and leash ahead of time, but also make sure to buy personalized dog tags.
-Sometimes dog owners put this off until they’ve had their new dog for a few days.
+Sometimes dog owners put this off until they've had their new dog for a few days.
 Instead, have the tags ready for your dog right away.
 You never know what can happen.
-If your dog gets lost, she won’t be familiar with your neighborhood yet, and she might not find her way home.
+If your dog gets lost, they won't be familiar with your neighborhood yet, and they might not find their way home.

 Stick to a routine.

 A consistent routine can go a long way for helping a new dog feel more comfortable.
-He should have a place for his food and water, and a place for his bed or kennel.
-He should know when to expect a walk and when he will get fed.
-Life is just less stressful for us all when it’s somewhat predictable, right?
+They should have a place for their food and water, and a place for their bed or kennel.
+They should know when to expect a walk and when they will get fed.
+Life is just less stressful for us all when it's somewhat predictable, right?

 Sign up for an obedience class.